asift91/Manual_Migration/option1.md

                         ```
                         sudo apt-get install -y php-<extensionName>
                         ```
-            - Update DNS Name and root directory location
-                -   Update the Azure cloud DNS name with the on-premises DNS name.
-                    ```
-                    nano /etc/nginx/sites-enabled/*.conf
-                    # Above command will open the configuration file.
-                    #
-                    # ARM Template deployment will set the nginx server on port 81.
-                    # Please update the server port to 81 if it is not 81.
-                    #
-                    # Update the server name.
-                    # Example: server_name on-premises.com; update the on-premises.com with DNS Name.
-                    # Most of the cases DNS may remain same in the migration.
-                    #
-                    # Update the HTML root directory location.
-                    # Example: 'root /var/www/html/moodle;' update as  'root /moodle/html/moodle;'.
-                    # root directory in the on-premises can be at any location.
-                    #
-                    # After the changes, Save the file.
-                    # Press CTRL+o to save and CTRL+x to exit.
-                    ```

 ## Post Migration
 - Post migration tasks are around final application configuration that includes setup of logging destinations, SSL certificates and scheduled tasks / cron jobs.